andywar65/architettura/README.md

 ### Survey Pages

 A `Survey Page` is useful to calculate surfaces and weights.
 Create a Survey and select the Scene you want to survey.
 Save and view the survey.
 A table of entities is displayed, with informations regarding materials, partitions and dimensions, along with weights of walls and slabs if you provided them with a `Partition`.
 You can copy and paste the table to a spreadsheet to calculate surfaces and volumes.
 Edit again the Survey Page: you will notice that Scene Page Layers have been imported, with the ability to exclude them from the survey.
-This is pretty handy, because you can have multiple surveys targeting the same Scene, taking in account different dimensional aspects (i.e. Demolitions and Reconstructions).
+This is pretty handy, because you can have multiple surveys targeting the same Scene, taking into account different dimensional aspects (i.e. Demolitions and Reconstructions).